saxicek/angular-socket-io/README.md

 ```

 With that, you can inject your `mySocket` service into controllers and
-other serivices within your application!
+other services within your application!

 ### Using Your Socket Instance